Where to file

 Start the questionnaireDirect answer

-An alternative to filing the full inventory list publicly.
-You swear that every beneficiary already got the asset list privately.
-Keeps the estate's finances out of the public court record.
-Only allowed when the estate's only unpaid debts are loans tied to specific property (like a mortgage or car loan).
+A privacy-friendly alternative to filing the public inventory.
+Instead, you swear that every beneficiary already received the asset list privately, keeping the estate's finances out of the public court file.
+Only allowed when the estate's only unpaid debts are loans tied to specific property, like a mortgage or car loan.

 Filed with the probate court handling the estate, in person or through eFileTexas.gov.

-The person swearing to it signs before a notary.
+The personal representative signs before a notary.
 Legacywyse plans include virtual notary sessions for supported counties.

 These are the county fees to open the underlying probate case, from each county's published schedule.
 For the cost of filing this document into a case that is already open, check the clerk's fee schedule.
 Fees change, so re-verify before filing.